top of page

 The Results

-Fourth Economy analysis demonstrated the various impacts that solar is having and the economic potential:
+Fourth Economy’s analysis demonstrated the various impacts and economic potential of solar energy:

-• Solar projects are also providing income to the State’s farmers in the form of lease payments.
+• Solar projects provide income to state farmers through lease payments.

-The report also profiles in straightforward ways how Solar projects benefit communities and examples of specific solar developments.
+• The report also outlines how solar projects benefit communities and provides examples of specific solar developments.

-Fourth Economy also profiled the growth of electric vehicle use in the Commonwealth.
-EVs are on the rise in PA with a 151% increase from 11,347 in 2017 to 28,460 in February 2021.
-Supportive policy can ensure that residents and businesses fully realize the benefits of this market transformation.
-Proposed legislation targets expanding electrification infrastructure by 50% above the forecast for 2030.
-This means we need enough infrastructure for 1.8 million EVs by 2030.
+We also profiled the growth of electric vehicle use in the Commonwealth, showing that EVs are on the rise in PA, with a 151% increase from 11,347 in 2017 to 28,460 in February 2021.
+Supportive policy can ensure residents and businesses fully realize the benefits of this market transformation.
+Proposed legislation aims to expand electrification infrastructure by 50% above the 2030 forecast, requiring infrastructure for 1.8 million EVs by 2030.

 Location